Galois Theory of Algorithms: Algorithms

 In \cite{Yano}, we mentioned other relations which deal with the relationship between the operations and the initial functions.
 We do not mention those relations here because our central focus is the existence of well defined operations.

 A word about decidability.
 The question is, for a given P.R. algorithmic universe determine whether or not two programs in $\PRdesc$ are in the same equivalence class of that algorithmic universe. \begin{itemize} \item This is very easy in the algorithmic universe $\PRdesc$ since every equivalence class has only one element.
 Two descriptions are in the same equivalence relation iff they are {\it exactly} the same. \item The extreme opposite is in $\PRfunc$.
-By a restriction of Rice's theorem, there is no way to tell when two different programs/descriptions are the same primitive recursive function.
+By a theorem similar to Rice's theorem, there is no way to tell when two different programs/descriptions are the same primitive recursive function.
 So $\PRfunc$ is not decidable. \item In between $\PRdesc$ and $\PRfunc$ things get a little hairy.
+This is the boundary between syntax and semantics.
 Consider $\PRalgC$, i.e., the graph with associative composition.
 This is decidable.
 All one has to do is change all the contiguous sequences of compositions to associate on the left.
 Do this for both descriptions and then see if the two modified programs are the same. \item One can perform a similar trick for $\PRalgI$.
-Simply eliminate all the identities and see if the two modified programs are the same. \item For $\PRalgCat$ one can combine the tricks from $\PRalgC$ and $\PRalgI$ to show that it is also decidable. \item It is believed that $\PRalgCatX$ is also decidable because of the coherence of the product.
+Simply eliminate all the identities and see if the two modified programs are the same. \item For $\PRalgCat$ one can combine the tricks from $\PRalgC$ and $\PRalgI$ to show that it is also decidable. \item $\PRalgCatX$ is also decidable because of the coherence of the product.
 Once again, any contiguous sequences of products can be associated to the left.
 Also, equivalence relation (\ref{distrib}) insures the naturality of the product so that products and compositions can ``slide across'' each other.
-Again, each description can be put into a canonical form and then see if the modified programs are the same. \item Things are not so clear for $\PRalgCatN$ and $\PRalgCatXN$.
-The equivalence relations that deal with the $\sharp$ operator are far more complicated.
-One can think of this as the dividing line between the decidable, syntactical structure of $\PRdesc$ and the undecidable, semantical structure of $\PRfunc$.
-We leave it as an open question to determine if they are decidable or not. \end{itemize}
+Again, each description can be put into a canonical form and then see if the modified programs are the same. \item However we loose decidability when it comes to structures with natural number objects.
+See the important paper by Okada and Scott \cite{Okada}.
+It seems that this implies that $\PRalgCatN$ and $\PRalgCatXN$ are undecidable.
+One can think of this as the dividing line between the decidable, syntactical structure of $\PRdesc$ and the undecidable, semantical structure of $\PRfunc$. \end{itemize}